Skip to Main Content

 UNSW Library participates in Subscribe to Open programs with a number of publishers including:

-If you want to suggest a particular publisher that you think the Library should investigate an agreement with, please email UNSW Library's Scholarly Collections unit.
+If you want to suggest a particular publisher that you think the Library should investigate an agreement with, please use this form.

 Read & Publish